Planting and managing a new woodland

 This one-day course runs from 10.30am – 4.30pm in Stanmer Park, Brighton

-Owning a woodland is a rare privilege not open to many, but the planting of a new wood is a more realistic option and has a far larger impact on habitat and carbon capture.
+Managing a woodland is a rare privilege not open to many, but the planting of a new wood is a more realistic option and has a far larger impact on habitat and carbon capture.
+Many people think of time in terms of weeks; foresters think in decades.

 What to expect